Megan-0401/browser-quiz-game/README.md

     -   When an answer button is clicked, it will check if the answer is correct
     -   If correct:
         -   The answer button colour will turn green
-        -   The user's score will update
+        -   The user's score will update, adding 5 to their total score
         -   A congratulatory message will display (e.g. `Correct!
 Great job`)
     -   If incorrect:
         -   The answer button colour will turn red
         -   An encouraging message will display (e.g. `Better luck next time`)
+    -   When the `50/50` button is clicked:
+        -   Two incorrect answers will be removed
+        -   The user's score will decrease by 2
+        -   The button will be greyed out, and no longer be able to be clicked on
     -   The `next question` button will then display.
 When clicked on:
         -   The current question div display will update, showing the next question and answers
-        -   Any previous colour modification will be reset
+        -   Any previous modification to the buttons will be reset
-        -   The `next question` button will be hidden again
+        -   The `next question` button and message will be hidden
         -   The question title will be updated (e.g. going from `Question 1` to `Question 2`)
 -   A flag will be set to track how many questions have been answered.
 When all questions have been answered:
     -   The `next question` button will change to `show results`
     -   The user's total score will be displayed
-    -   A message will display based on how many questions they got correct
+    -   A message will display based their score
-    -   A button will display prompting them to `play again`, resetting the flag and the questions to the beginning
+    -   The `show results` button will change to `play again`, resetting the flag and the questions to the beginning

 ### Edge cases

 -   If the user clicks an answer button twice for the same question, then there should be no response from the buttons
     -   The score should only update once
+    -   Other buttons should not change colour
+-   The `50/50` button should not respond if the user has already clicked on an answer

 ## Extra